joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/15/nyregion/george-santos-marriage-immigration.html?searchResultPosition=2

 **How a Fog of Questions Over a Spy Balloon and U.F.O.s Fed a Diplomatic Crisis**\
 `U.S. officials now suspect that the balloon was sent to spy on bases in Guam and Hawaii and that recent U.F.O.s were not surveillance machines.
-Washington’s evolving understanding reflects how difficult it is for the U.S. and China to discern each other’s intentions.`\
+Washington’s evolving view reflects U.S. and Chinese difficulties in discerning each other’s intentions.`\
 https://nytimes.com/2023/02/15/us/politics/balloon-ufo-us-china.html?searchResultPosition=3

 **Hans Modrow, 95, Dies; One of East Germany’s Last Communist Leaders**\